 The venue’s two screens are certainly upscale, with armchairs, wine coolers and sofas – perhaps we should have called this list the best cinemas in London with sofas – and staff are on tap to serve you drinks and grub.
 You’re also right opposite Hampstead tube stop – great for getting home at the end of the night.

-So there you have it – a roundup of 17 of the best cinemas in London.
-So whether you’re looking to catch an independent flick or the latest big blockbuster, then hopefully you’ll find somewhere on this list to indulge.
-Get your popcorn ready!
+So there you have it – a roundup of 18 of the best cinemas in London.
+So whatever you’re looking to watch this National Cinema Day, then hopefully you’ll find somewhere on this list to indulge.
+Get your popcorn and drinkies ready for the weekend and settle in!